Skip to main content

 CTE Dual Credit

-Career and technical education (CTE) classes integrate academics with technical skill development to help prepare students for advanced education and careers related to professional-technical occupations.
-The CTE Dual Credit program helps students transition from high school into postsecondary professional-technical programs.
-CTE Dual Credit is a cooperative effort between K-12 schools, community and technical colleges, and the business community to develop applied, integrated academic and technical programs.
+Career and technical education (CTE) classes combine academics with technical skill development to prepare students for advanced education and professional careers.
+The CTE Dual Credit program helps students transition from high school into professional-technical programs.
+CTE Dual Credit is a joint effort between K-12 schools, community and technical colleges, and the business community.
 Courses are taught by high school teachers, at the high school.
 Students do not pay tuition.

 More Dual Credit Programs